angelolloqui/angelolloqui.github.io/_posts/2018-08-11-39-Playtomic-Shared-architecture.md

 The benefit of splitting code this way is that our Presenters and Interactors have no platform dependencies so they can be transpiled with almost no work (especially using [SwiftKotlin](https://github.com/angelolloqui/SwiftKotlin)).
 Coordinators are also very similar and quick to transpile, leaving the Managers and the Views as the only parts that require specific work per platform.

 ![Transpiling presenters](/images/posts/39/transpiling.gif){:class="img-responsive"}

+> See in the above screenshot how with just a minor fix on the Kotlin code we get a fully working Android version of a Presenter by transpiling the iOS one in about 15 seconds.

 Let’s see a few examples of each of this: